What is road rash

 Treating the road rash correctly can help prevent the wound from becoming infected.
 It will also help limit or prevent scarring.

 Road rash is a superficial injury to the skin.
 The outer tissue is ripped away by a rub or a scrape against another object.
 Most of the time, road rash is a minor injury, but sometimes the injury can take off several layers of skin and require skin grafting surgery to help it heal correctly.

 Road rash occurs more frequently in the spring and summer due to the weather and more people choosing outdoor activities.
 People sometimes choose to wear less clothing in the spring and the summer, which means they have less protection for their skin in the case of falls or accidents.

 Common activities that can result in road rash include:

 Most cases of road rash can be treated at home without going to the doctor or hospital.
 However, you should always monitor injuries for signs of infection or additional damage to the body.
 Follow these steps to treat your injury:

 - Wash your hands.
 If you are caring for your own wound or another person’s wound, you should always wash your hands first.
 You may have bacteria or other substances on your hand that could cause infection.

 - Wash the injury.
 You should then wash the abrasion.
 Do not scrub the injury with a lot of pressure, as this could cause further damage and bleeding.

-- 5. Cover the road rash.
+- Cover the road rash.
 Covering the injury will help the injury heal and prevent bacteria from coming into contact with the open wound.
 If you keep the area moist, it will help your skin heal.
-You can use gauze or other lightweight medical covering.
+You can use a non-adherent pad or other lightweight medical covering.

 Road rash is usually a minor injury, but some cases can require medical attention.
 See your doctor if your injury fits any of the following conditions: